London |

 The gaining of these 3 valuable points are based on flood risk, surface water drainage and water course pollution.
 SWEL typically seek to gain the full 5 points in every instance, we have not issued a report to date that has not gained 5 points under BREEAM scoring system.

-Working in support of planning application 15/00760/FUL SWEL Produce a Flood Risk Assessment and Surface Water Management Plan.
+Working in support of planning application 15/00760/FUL (Thurrock) SWEL Produce a Flood Risk Assessment and Surface Water Management Plan.
 The application site was in Zone 3a.
 Various recommendations were made in relation to the suitability of the site in relation to the proposed development.
 The application was successful.

 Below listed are a selection of flood risk assessment case studies from our project blog.